jmettraux/aac_magic/src/spells.md

 Flail of fire.

 Inflicts 1d6 + skill damage points.
-There must a direct way between the weaver and their target.
+There must a direct way between the caster and their target.
 May put the target on fire, at the GM discretion.

 Silver threads do stop the red flail.